Lawrence, Kansas (1995)

 but the exit signs.

-It's Memorial Day,
+It's Memorial Day.

-and the Colonel delivers
+The Colonel delivers

 his annual speech

-honoring the sacrifice
+honoring

-of our fallen brothers.
+our fallen brothers.

-Manny offers a solemn toast,
+Manny offers a toast,

 "To the lost."